cujarrett/learning-go/README.md

 ## Things I'm not a huge fan of
 - It's really (really) opinionated.
 I was five minutes into Go and it was replacing my space indented code with tabs becuase it's [the Go "way"](https://github.com/golang/go/issues/16256#issuecomment-230173434).
 [Really?](https://media.giphy.com/media/CggoHW4h87Ktq/giphy.gif) [This Chrome plugin](https://github.com/sindresorhus/tab-size-on-github) by the amazing [@sindresorhus](https://github.com/sindresorhus) helps my happiness with readable code.
+- Go's convention of using single letter variables